 University-owned device with the shared device licensing installed

-The aforementioned Adobe Spark license allows students to use the full suite of Adobe products (Photoshop, Illustrator, Acrobat etc.) on a university-owned device that has been configured properly for shared-use.
-In other words, students with this default level of licensing, can use the full suite of Adobe products on MSU Denver devices where those apps have been installed but CANNOT use them on personally owned devices except those basic apps previously mentioned with Adobe Spark.
+The aforementioned Basic Adobe Account allows students to use the full suite of Adobe products (Photoshop, Illustrator, Acrobat etc.) on a university-owned device that has been configured properly for shared-use.
+In other words, students with this default level of licensing, can use the full suite of Adobe products on MSU Denver devices where those apps have been installed but CANNOT use them on personally owned devices except those basic apps previously mentioned.
 Good examples of this are computer labs or departmental shared devices like at a front desk.

 Personally-owned devices

-Students CAN request access to a license to use the full suite of Adobe products.
+Students can request access to an Adobe All Apps Pro license.
 We have limited licenses available for this and students can request access below.
-Be aware, that access to the full suite will be terminated after the student is no longer registered for classes.
+Be aware, that access to the full suite will be terminated each semester on the first day of classes.
+Students can re-request the license each semester.

 How do I request access to Adobe Creative Cloud?

-• For Faculty and Staff, there is no need to request access, follow installation instructions in the next section.
+- For faculty, staff, and student employees there is no need to request access, follow installation instructions in the next section.

-• For Students and Student Employees, you may need to request access depending on your use case scenario:
+- For registered students, you may need to request access depending on your use case scenario:

 How do I install Adobe Creative Cloud?